TrelisResearch/whisper-english-variant-converter/README.md

 - **CLI**: `uv run evc --from en_US --to en_GB < input.txt > output.txt`
 - **Swap stats**: add `--stats` (table) or `--stats json` for machine-readable QA outputs.
 - **Default behavior**: `mode="spelling_only"` (lexical swaps are opt-in via `--mode spelling_and_lexical`).
-- **Limitations**: pure spelling swaps cannot disambiguate verbs vs. nouns (e.g., “check” → “cheque” will also change “checked/chequed”).
-Review critical outputs manually if those words appear often in your transcripts.
+- **Limitations**: Ambiguous pairs are guarded by exception policies (e.g., `practice/practise` stays untouched and `check/cheque` swaps only in noun contexts), but the heuristics are intentionally simple—review outputs when uncommon noun/verb collisions or domain-specific spellings appear frequently.

 >[!TIP]
 >Run `uv run evc -h` for all options